Specialties / Services

 Painful flat feet in children may be caused by a condition called a tarsal coalition.
 Tarsal coalition is a condition where two or more of the bones in the foot fuse together, limiting motion and often leading to a flat foot.

 Flat feet can also be caused by fallen arches.
 Years of wear and tear can weaken the tendons and ligaments that are responsible for shaping the arch.
 Fallen arches can also be caused by an injury such as inflammation of the tendons in the foot.

 Can a Flat Foot be Treated?

 Yes.
-However, flexible flat feet that are sometimes painless may not require treatment.
+However, flexible flat feet that are painless may not require treatment.
 If flat feet cause pain, an evaluation with a foot specialist is needed to determine the cause.
 The exact treatment will depend on the cause of the flat feet.
-Some common treatments for pes plano valgus are: custom foot orthotics, ankle braces, rest, ultra-sound, combination therapies.
+Some common treatments for pes plano valgus are: custom foot orthotics, ankle braces, rest, ultra-sound and combination therapies.

 Complications of a Flat Foot?

 In some cases, complications may occur.
 Common complications are:

-- Inflammation and pain in the ligaments in the soles of your feet
+- Inflammation and pain in the ligaments and/or soles of your feet

 - Achilles and posterior tibial tendinitis